Modern battles begin invisibly.

 AGM-88E provides the U.S. Navy, U.S. Marine Corps and Italian Air Force the latest and most advanced weapon system for engaging and destroying enemy air defenses and time-critical, mobile targets.
 AARGM is a supersonic, medium-range, air-launched tactical missile compatible with U.S. and allied strike aircraft, including all variants of the F/A-18, Tornado, EA-18G, F-16, EA-6B, and F-35 (external).

-Maritime Electronic Warfare
+Naval Electronic Warfare

 Northrop Grumman is helping to write an exciting new chapter in maritime EW.
 Drawing on a rich heritage in the design and development of EW systems and solutions stretching back 60 years – including names such as Northrop, Hallicrafters, Grumman, Litton Amecom, TRW and Westinghouse – the company is today pushing the technological boundaries to bring a new set of advanced capabilities to the warfighter.
 This pedigree in maritime EW is founded on a wealth of innovative research, science and technology at the leading edge of electromagnetics, advanced engineering and end-to-end systems integration experience across all subdivisions of EW.